Literacy and Reading

 The undergraduate reading course of study, which is equal to a year of preparation, is designed for those seeking to gain an in-depth understanding of literacy and to improve their abilities as a teacher of reading.
 The reading course of study is composed of 34-36 undergraduate credits.
 Courses are only offered onsite and must be taken in conjunction with undergraduate teacher preparation (CUESTE).

-EOU’s Graduate Literacy program is a completely online program that can be completed on its own or as part of a Master of Science degree.
-The program is available for ECE/Elementary and Middle/High School authorizations.
+The Graduate Literacy program is a completely online program that can be completed on its own or as part of a Master of Science degree.
+There are two options for candidates interested in graduate literacy: a 24-credit course of study leading to a Reading Interventionist Endorsement, or a 15-credit Literacy Focus Area to fulfill requirements for the MS focus area.

-For more information about the Graduate Literacy Program, contact Kristin Johnson at email@example.com or 541.962.3529.
+For more information about the Graduate Literacy program at EOU, contact Kristin Johnson at firstname.lastname@example.org or 541.962.3529.